 Why It Matters

-I have yet to identify an approach to improve team effectiveness that can materially and sustainably move the needle of productivity and performance like The Five Dysfunctions of a Team.
+I have yet to identify an approach to improve team effectiveness that can materially and sustainably move the needle of productivity and performance like adopting of the The Five Dysfunctions of a Team framework.
 Teamwork is of such importance that Verne Harnish has determined The Five Dysfunctions of a Team to be the most important Rockefeller Habit.
+From my experience, he is correct.

 There is good news.
-This is not rocket science.
-You and your team just need to commit to doing the ongoing work.
+Building an effective team is not rocket science.
+You and your team simply need to commit to doing the ongoing work.

 The foundation of a high-performing team is vulnerability-based trust.
 Teams require a strong foundation built on trust if they expect sustainable success over time - understanding the five dysfunctions of a team (absence of trust; fear of conflict; lack of commitment; avoidance of accountability; inattention to results) helps proactively identify underlying issues before they become major problems so you can take actions accordingly!